Tentative Course Schedule

 ERS 451 – Tectonics

 Exploration of the plate tectonic mechanisms that control and modify the first-order features of Earth’s surface.
-We consider how the movement of the uppermost 100-200 km of our planet creates the topographic features and patterns in the continents and oceans.
+We consider how the movements of the uppermost 100-200 km of our planet creates the topographic features and patterns in the continents and oceans.
 One weekend field trip.

-Prerequisites: any 200-level ERS course or permission
+Prerequisites: Any 200-level ERS course or permission.

 Credits: 3